Infant cremation policy

 Disposal of ashes

-Ashes can be held for a period of up to 3 months (a charge is made after 28 days).
-After which time, in the absence of the crematorium receiving any written or alternative arrangements for disposal, the crematorium is authorised to disperse the ashes within the grounds.
-Should this situation arise, we will write to the applicant twice.
-The first letter setting out a notice period of 14 days to contact us and the last and final letter giving a further 7 days.
-After this the ashes will be scattered in the grounds according to crematorium regulations.
+In this situation, we will write to the applicant twice.
+The first letter will give notice of 14 days to contact us.
+The last and final letter will give a further 7 days.
+After this, the ashes will be scattered in the grounds according to crematorium regulations.

 Disposal of metals